Taking your mother out for an indulgent afternoon tea this March 11th 2018, is the perfect way to spend Mother’s Day together.

 Rosewood London’s new permanent “Art Afternoon Tea,” is what makes it a must, especially if you’re an art lover.
 The world’s most famous artists including the British-born and controversial Banksy inspire these unique pastries.
 Remember Banksy’s iconic Girl With a Balloon?
 Now imagine it as a dessert; A white chocolate cube filled with a vanilla cream pastry, salted caramel, and chocolate pudding.
 It’s incredible, like the artwork itself.

-Read out review of the Rosewood London
+Our review of the Rosewood London

 The Claridge’s tea menu is created in partnership with Henrietta Lovell of the Rare Tea Company.
 You’ll be whisked down nostalgia lane at the sound of the talented pianist playing all your favourites.
 What more?
 Claridge’s world famous fruit and plain scones served with Cornish clotted cream and Marco Polo tea jelly (infused with orange and vanilla) are to die for!

-Read our review of Claridge’s London
+Our review of Claridge’s London

 The Langham Hotel London